Considering Cholesterol

 What is cholesterol?

 A fatty substance made in the liver, cholesterol is vital for proper brain and nerve functioning and the proper creation of sex and adrenal hormones.
 Cholesterol is used to make vitamin D and bile, which breaks down other fats - and it is found in every cell of our body.
-So if your mindset has been to kill or get rid of cholesterol, drop it.
+If your mindset has been to kill or get rid of cholesterol, please let it go.
 We need it to survive, we just need to regulate it.

 Many people with elevated cholesterol have no physical complaints, but it is in the long run that we see problems.
 Presently, elevated cholesterol is linked to arteriosclerosis, heart disease, hormone regulation problems, and many forms of cancer.